TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 #### V. CONSTRAINTS

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The material cost of CirceBot shall not exceed the outlined budget, and any excess funds will remain or be returned to Tennessee Tech University.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The material cost of CirceBot shall not exceed the outlined budget, and any excess funds shall remain or be returned to Tennessee Tech University.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The construction and use of CirceBot shall, as is appropriate,